richardpaulhudson/spacy_projects_multiprocessing/README.md

 [ProcessPoolExecutor](https://docs.python.org/3/library/concurrent.futures.html#concurrent.futures.ProcessPoolExecutor) provides a wrapper around `multiprocessing.Pool` and thus shares the basic problems set out above for `multiprocessing.Pool`.
 Additionally, it has the following problem:

 - It doesn't have anything corresponding to `multiprocessing.Pool.terminate()`.
 It has a `shutdown()` method, but this only prevents pending jobs from executing; it doesn't terminate jobs that are already running.
-This means stopping a running parallel group would mean killing the subprocesses and then waiting for each worker process to register that its subprocess was dead and return control to the pool.
+This means stopping a running parallel group would mean killing the subprocesses and then waiting for each worker process to register that its subprocess was dead and to return control to the pool.
 This seems a very hairy procedure.

 ### 3.6 `ThreadPoolExecutor`